hasura/learn-graphql/tutorials/frontend/react-rxdb/tutorial-site/content/frontend-setup/3-RxDB-setup.md

 ---
 title: "RxDB setup"
 metaTitle: "RxDB setup| React + RxDB + Hasura GraphQL Tutorial"
-metaDescription: "A powerful and concise tutorial that will show you how to build an offline first app with RxDB and Hasura."
+metaDescription: "In this part of the tutorial, we will look at how to add RxDB dependency and configure it in the app by creating a schema"
 ---

 ## Add RxDB dependency